awkena/qrlabelr/README.md

 One must have the `knitr` package installed before vignettes can be built during package installation.

-To view vignettes for the package in RStudio, run the following code in the R console:
+To view vignettes for the package in 'RStudio', run the following code in the R console:

 ``` r
 utils::vignette("qrlabelr")